 Khao Soi Phor Jai was packed with both locals and tourists when we were there.
 It’s just a short walk from the Clock Tower so it’s easy to get to on foot.

-Expect to Pay: THB 40 per bowl of khao soi
+Estimated to Spend: THB 40 per bowl of khao soi

 2. Ran Lab Sanam Keela

 Ran Lab Sanam Keela is one of the most popular local restaurants in Chiang Rai.
 They’re known for serving authentic Lanna food.
 I learned about this restaurant from eatingthaifood.com and the one dish that jumped out at me was the pla tabtim tod kratiem.
 It’s a dish of deep-fried golden tilapia served under a mountain of garlic.
 How insanely beautiful does that look?